 “Alright another dead end it is then!” he exclaimed with forced humour.
 “And quite literally too!”

 The only one laughing was Elandria, both Garrakson and I, not so amused.

-"Oh and young Attelus," he said, suddenly stopping in his tracks, making me stop in mine.
-"Come!
-I very much wish to speak to you!"
+“Oh, and young Attelus,” he said, suddenly stopping his tracks and making me halt in mine.
+“Come!
+I very much wish to speak to you!”

 That was the last thing I wanted to hear.